Haven Spec Magazine is currently closed to all submissions.

 We welcome writers from around the world who are writing in the English language, and we're open to translations as long as the piece hasn't appeared in English before.
 While we've accepted a few reprints in the past, we are currently only looking for original, previously unpublished fiction.
 Simultaneous submissions are fine, but please no multiple submissions.
 We also ask that you use the Shunn manuscript format and either .rtf, .doc, or .docx file types.

-We try to respond to all submissions within ten weeks, and we ask that you wait at least a week after we pass on a story before you submit again.
+We try to respond to all submissions within ten weeks, so feel free to query by replying to your confirmation email if it has been longer than that.
+We also fully admit that sometimes it takes much longer, so we apologize in advance.
 If we hold a piece, please wait until you get our final decision to submit again.
 And if we publish your piece, we ask that you wait six months from the date of publication before you submit again.
 Finally, while we do publish both flash fiction and stories close to our word limit, our sweet spot is between 1000 and 4000 words.

 We like poems that use complex fixed verse forms (think sestina, awdl gywydd, masnavi, etc), but we're not against blank or free verse.
 Most important to us is vivid imagery, clever lyricism, and a strong emotional core.
 For our two issues focused on the climate crisis, we're particularly interested in publishing poems from people displaced by or threatened by the climate emergency (see our themes below).
 For our other four issues, we're open to a wide variety of poems across the SFF and weird spectra.